Home | Volume 48 | Article number 5

 What this study adds

-• This is the first publication of systematic investigation of Vibrio sp. in patient in a non-epidemic period in Senegal;
+• This is the first publication of systematic investigation of Vibrio sp. patient in a non-epidemic period in Senegal;

 • The confirmation of the presence of toxigenic Vibrio sp. strains (V. parahaemolyticus TRH and/or TDH positive, V. Vulnificus, V. alginolyticus) and the absence of pandemic toxigenic Vibrio cholerae O1 or O139 in the water environment in Saint-Louis in Senegal.